mantasmacionis/ccDevLabs/Lab5/README.md

-# Lab4- ProducerConsumer
+# Lab5- DiningPhilosophers

 ## Description

-The purpose of lab4 is to demonstrate the Producer-Consumer problem.
+The purpose of lab5 is to demonstrate the DiningPhilosophers problem.
-Done by producing an event, adding it to a buffer and consuming an event, adding to a buffer.
-Semaphores are utilised to prevent invalid input
+The dining philosophers is a synchronization issue and the goal is to avoid deadlock occurring.In this example philosophers alternate between eating and thinking.
+A philosopher needs a right and left fork to eat, to achieve this issue they must alternate between holding and putting the forks down.

 ### License
 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License. - visit the http://creativecommons.org/licenses/by-nc-sa/4.0/ page for details.